 It is dedicated to San Fruttuoso of Tarragona, and here are the ashes of the Catalan saint, translated, apparently. following the Arab invasion of the Iberian Peninsula; arose in the middle of Xth century thanks to the work of Greek monks and it was rebuilt between the end of the century and the beginning of the XI at the behest of Adelaide of Burgundy, wife ofemperor Otto I.

 Also in the eleventh century it passed to the Benedictine monks that added a plan.
-Subsequently, in the XIII century it was enlarged with the building body with loggia towards the sea, by the Genoese family of Doria, who elected a room of the abbey to place their burials.
-The upper cloister it was rebuilt in the sixteenth century by will of Andrea DoriaWhile in 1562 the. was built sighting tower, still present today to dominate the bay.
+Subsequently, in the XIII century it was enlarged with the building body with loggia towards the sea, by the Genoese family to the Doria, who elected a room of the abbey to place their burials.
+The upper cloister it was rebuilt in the late sixteenth century by will of Andrea DoriaWhile in 1562 the. was built sighting tower, still present today to dominate the bay.

 Il restoration completed in the nineties has brought to light the ancient Romanesque structures; there has also been set up a museum dedicated to the history of the abbey.